 One of the best types of diet for dental health is a raw diet.
 Whether it is dehydrated, freeze-dried, or frozen, raw meat contains enzymes that aid in the breakdown of oral bacteria.
 Consequently, even if there is very little chewing going on, these diets still provide superior dental care to kibble.

 If raw diets aren't for you, then stick to minimally processed, high-quality foods.
-Feeding a dehydrated or freeze-dried diet , like Primal, will still be a better alternative than a kibble or canned diet.
+Feeding a dehydrated or freeze-dried diet, like Primal, will still be a better alternative than kibble or canned diets.
 Look for a diet with fewer carbs that uses fresh wholesome ingredients.

 Kibble is a very high carb format compared to raw, so if you’re feeding a primarily kibble diet, try incorporating raw or fresh foods into your pet's daily routine to help limit carb intake, and increase the positive dental effects.

 Dental Care to Get Rid of Bad Dog Breath